Linearity vs. Sensitivity: Key Differences in Measurement Instruments

 While a high degree of sensitivity is generally beneficial, linearity is often considered the more critical parameter.
 This is because a linear instrument provides a predictable and consistent response.
 This allows for accurate measurements and calculations, as the relationship between the measured value and the actual value remains constant.
 Without good linearity, measurements can become skewed and unreliable, regardless of how sensitive the instrument is.

-In conclusion, both sensitivity and linearity are vital for instrument performance, but they represent different aspects.
+In summary, both sensitivity and linearity are vital for instrument performance, but they represent different aspects.
 Sensitivity is about the instrument’s responsiveness, while linearity is about the consistency and proportionality of its response.
 While sensitivity helps to make sure your signal can be detected, it is linearity that ensures the accuracy of the measurement being taken, making it the more vital of the two.